 It was fortunate indeed that some plants were propagated from the material originally collected and now, over 50 years later the progeny remains true to the original plants growing there.
 Needless to say, propagation must be by cutting and not seed if the particular dwarfing genetic quality is to be reliably reproduced.

 On 11 January, 2001 Brian & Carol Roach registered this very special plant with the Australian Cultivar Registration Authority (ACRA 902) and gave it the name Ceratopetalum Johanna's Christmas after one of their daughters.
 Brian had received a plant in the early 1980s and for some years he continued to propagate it by cutting in very limited numbers before well-known gardening identity, Angus Stewart became involved along with Ramm Botanicals in attempting to propagate the plant in commercial numbers, including unsuccessful trials with tissue culture.
 Then increased success with cuttings led to a period of four and a half years' propagation and distribution by Ramm Botanicals (2012-2016) until that company withdrew.
 Brian & Carol, through their small native plant nursery, Westleigh Native Plants then resumed propagation and distribution activities.
-As at November, 2020 plants are available in 6"/140mm pots for $18 each or 3 for $50.
-Tube stock has been supplied within the industry and some retail outlets may have plants from time to time.
-For more information including the supply of the current WNP catalogue, contact Brian Roach on 0418115630 or at
+For more information contact Brian Roach on 0418115630 or at